 275,000 Student population

-Where to study in Denmark
+Where can you study in Denmark?

 Many of Denmark’s universities and higher education institutions are located in the capital city of Copenhagen.
 Regarded as Denmark’s cultural hub, it offers a huge array of attractions to students including a vibrant nightlife and a wealth of museums and galleries.